Eldoir/Array2DEditor/README.md

 You can create you own enum files!
 In order to do that:
 - Duplicate the *Array2DExampleEnum* script and rename it.
-- Open the file and rename the class.
+- Open the file and rename the class with the name of the file.
 - Replace any mention of *Enums.ExampleEnum* with your own enum name.
 - In that same file, don't forget to rename *CellRowExampleEnum* as well.

 Then:
 - Duplicate the *Array2DExampleEnumEditor* script and rename it.
-- Open the file and rename the class.
+- Open the file and rename the class with the name of the file.
-- Replace the mention of *Enums.ExampleEnum* with your own enum name.
+- Replace *Enums.ExampleEnum* with your own enum name.
 - You can change the values of *CellWidth* and *CellHeight* as you wish!

 ![Example 3](Screenshots/Example_3.PNG)